-A proper veterinary diagnosis will be necessary in order to figure out exactly what is wrong with your pup.
-We don’t have to tell you that it’s not normal for your dog to throw up blood, but the faster you get a diagnosis, the better chance Fido has for a full recovery.
+A proper veterinary diagnosis will be necessary to determine exactly what is wrong with your pup.
+We don’t have to tell you that it’s not normal for your dog to throw up blood, but the faster you get a diagnosis, the better the chances for a full recovery.

-Hematemesis is the medical term for a dog vomiting blood.
+Hematemesis is the medical term for vomiting blood.
 There are a number of potential causes for vomiting blood (hematemesis).
 Blood in your dog's vomit may be the result of a disruption in the esophagus.
 The esophagus is the tube that connects the mouth or throat to the stomach.

-Depending on the source of the problem, hematemesis can affect several different parts of the dog's internal system.
-For example, the gastrointestinal system may be affected due to the ingestion of a foreign body, inflammation, trauma, or an ulcer.
+Depending on the source of the problem, hematemesis can affect several different parts of the dog's physiological systems.
+For example, the gastrointestinal system may be affected by the ingestion of a foreign body, inflammation, trauma, parasites, poisoning, certain drugs, or an ulcer.

-Obviously, the primary symptom of hematemesis is the presence of blood in vomit.
+Obviously, the primary sign of hematemesis is the presence of blood in the vomit.
 But what pet parents may not know is that the blood can appear in several different forms.